julianeugarten/julianeugarten.github.io/publications.md

 - **Fanfiction, Health & Illness**
 Invited mini-lecture in the MA course *Health and Illness* at Radboud University (2024).
 - **Career Seminar**
-Guest lecturer in the course *Literary Studies Lab* (in the rMA Literary Studies) at the University of Amsterdam (2023, 2025).
+Guest lecture in the course *Literary Studies Lab* (in the rMA Literary Studies) at the University of Amsterdam (2023, 2025).
 - **Impact & Fiction: Computationally operationalizing the impact of books through online reviews**
 Invited guest lecture in the MA course *Computational Literary Studies* at the University of Antwerp, together with Marijn Koolen (2023).
 - **Co-supervision of interships and theses**